kkelichika/javascript-mastery/README.md

 - `src/quiz/` - project: a quiz engine (tested) with a separate readline CLI front-end.
 - `src/data/userClient.js` (+ tests) - project: an API client tested with a mocked fetch.
 - `src/lib/funcUtils.js` (+ tests) - a tested functional utility library (once, memoize, pipe, curry).
+- `exercises/96_wrap_up.md` - looking back on six months of JavaScript, and what comes next.

 ## What I have learned so far